lalehnastar/Project2-Movie-reviews-App/README.md

 * Creation the route.rb
 * Defination of CRUD in controllers
 * Add the html.erb files in Ruby on Rails
-* Install bundle in terminal to activate the bootstrap
+* Bundle install in terminal
 * Add the bootstrap to style the App